File No.: Case File # 19

 (click to enlarge)

 Here, the digital image has been enlarged beyond the level of the pixels in the resolution as provided (9500x11000 pixels) and the images starts showing horizontal and vertical lines that are newly added by the software.
 Look for a reference at the tree tops in the forest; the whole image looks as if covered by a checkered layer.
 The enlargement is too large for this resolution because the image gets distorted/warped/mutilated; in other words altered.
-It is in this enhancement that the RAF AHB historian recognized 'pinheads' or turrets and gun barrels whereas in fact they saw horizontal and vertical lines that were most likely added by the algorithm of a noise reduction software program which uses an overcomplete DCT dictionary (as opposed to - for example- globally trained dictionaries).
+It is in this enhancement that the RAF AHB historian recognized 'pinheads' or turrets and gun barrels whereas in fact he saw horizontal and vertical lines that were most likely added by the algorithm of a noise reduction software program which uses an overcomplete DCT dictionary (as opposed to - for example- globally trained dictionaries).
 This type of software denoises digital images by replacing pixels with filters from its own collection in the way that it is programmed.
 The image on page 38 is in all probability an enlargement of the scanned aerial photo after this type of denoising because the "grid" on it is consistent with the horizontal and vertical lines in the filters of such a dictionary.

 Left: An overcomplete DCT dictionary; right: a globally trained dictionary